-- (a) it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - (b) its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+(a) it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and

+(b) its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Movements in the carrying amount are taken through the Other Comprehensive Income ("OCI"), except for the recognition of expected credit losses, interest revenue and foreign exchange gains and losses on the investments at amortised cost which is recognised in the Consolidated Statement of Comprehensive Income.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to the Consolidated Statement of Comprehensive Income and recognised in 'Income'.
 Interest income from these financial assets in included in 'Income' using the EIRM.
+No assets have been classified at FVOCI as at 31 December 2019 or 31 December 2020.